Roaring Fork Valley · Philanthropy Consulting

 About Lindsay

-Lindsay Aroesty is a nationally recognized philanthropy executive with more than 20 years of leadership at The Pittsburgh Foundation — one of the nation’s largest community foundations with $1.5 billion in assets.
+Lindsay Aroesty is a nationally recognized philanthropy executive with more than 20 years of experience in the field — including 16 years of leadership at The Pittsburgh Foundation, one of the nation’s largest community foundations with $1.5 billion in assets.

 Get in Touch